-The following Financial Services guidance note Produced in partnership with DLA Piper UK LLP provides comprehensive and up to date legal information covering:
+The following Financial Services practice note produced in partnership with DLA Piper provides comprehensive and up to date legal information covering:

 In October 2008, the European Commission reported that the legal framework set by the first Electronic Money Directive was holding back development of the e-money market.
 The main causes identified were: